-Perhaps you’ve been shopping around and are having trouble getting approved for a loan at the amount you need.
-Whether you’re a qualified borrower looking to compare options, or have a less-than-ideal credit score, private personal loans can be a great choice for those looking to finance a wide variety of needs and desires.
+Perhaps you have been shopping around and are having trouble getting approved for a loan at the amount you need.
+Whether you are a qualified borrower looking to compare options, or have a less-than-ideal credit score, private personal loans can be a great choice for those looking to finance a wide variety of needs and desires.

 - What are Private Personal Loans?

 - Benefits and drawbacks of a private personal loan (pros and cons)

 - How do rates compare

 - Where can I get one? (comparative lender chart)